Fernanda Figueroa

 María Fernanda Figueroa Figueroa (born 22 June 1997), known as Fernanda Figueroa, is a Costa Rican footballer who plays as a forward for Dimas Escazú and the Costa Rica women's national team.

+Early life

+Figueroa and her five siblings were raised by their grandmother after their mother abandoned the family.
+She began playing football in her youth and looked up to Karla Villalobos as an inspiration.

 Club career

 Figueroa has played for Dimas Escazú in Costa Rica.
+She led the league in scoring in 2020 with 22 goals.

 International career

 Figueroa made her senior debut for Costa Rica on 13 June 2021 as a 69th-minute substitution in a 0–0 friendly away draw against Guatemala.